n-raghu/ezETL/README.md

 - ProcessPoolExecutor to churn up processes and scan for JSON files in each dump file
 - Prepare a catalogue of files across all compressed files to be ingested
-- ProcessPoolExecutor uses processes from the pool to loop through the catalogue and ingestion data
+- ProcessPoolExecutor uses processes from the pool to loop through the catalogue and ingest data
-- zipfile.ZipFile class allows to access and read files inside a compressed file
+- zipfile.ZipFile class allows to access and read files inside a compressed file(without decompressing)
 - Python iterator to chunk a large dataset and load it to DB

 ## Workflow